Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 #### Market Creation

-A market can be created by anyone, as long as they can provide enough initial capital to [ensure the market is liquid](#minimuminitialliquidity).
+A market can be created by anyone, as long as they can provide enough initial capital to [ensure the market is liquid](#capitalrequirement).
 Upon creation markets will be [tracked in the manager contract](BinaryOptionMarketManager.md#_markets) until they are eventually destroyed.